When Tax Decisions Start Affecting More Than Taxes

 Good tax planning helps you compare choices before you make them.

 You can see which income sources may make the most sense to use first.
-You can understand how a Roth conversion, a capital gain, or a charitable strategy fits into the broader plan.
-You can evaluate whether a decision that helps this year creates less flexibility later, or whether paying some tax deliberately now improves future options.
+You can understand how a Roth conversion, a capital gain, or a charitable strategy may affect income, Medicare costs, giving, or what remains available later.

-The Goal Is Coordination, Not Just Reduction
+The Goal Is Fit, Not Just Reduction

 A lower tax bill in one year is not the whole goal if it creates more pressure somewhere else.